2i2c-org/2i2c-org.github.io/content/jobs/2022/open-source-infrastructure-engineer.md

 +++
 authors =  ["Damián Avila"]
+title = "Open Source Infrastructure Engineer: Site Reliability Engineering and Cloud Infrastructure" work_description = [
+  "Site Reliability Engineering",
-title = "Open Source Infrastructure Engineer" work_description = ["Cloud infrastructure management and operations.", "Development of open source infrastructure for hosted JupyterHub service"] salary_range = "$120,000 - $135,000" location = "preferred at the US/Pacific time zone" date = "2022-10-14"
+  "Cloud infrastructure management, operations, and support.", "Development of open source infrastructure for hosted JupyterHub service" ] salary_range = "$120,000 - $135,000" location = "preferred at the US/Pacific time zone" date = "2022-10-14"
 url_apply = "https://forms.gle/RPqWHoweDnvUVp4d8"
-deadline = "We will begin reviewing applications around **Oct 17th**, and will accept them on a rolling basis until the position is filled." open = "true"
+deadline = "We will begin reviewing applications around **November 17th**, and will accept them on a rolling basis until the position is filled." open = "true"
 +++

+2i2c manages, supports, and builds community-centric infrastructure for interactive computing in the cloud with partner communities in research and education.

-We are looking for an experienced Open Source Infrastructure Engineer who will help shape the future of data-intensive scientific research and make a big impact on democratizing the design and access to cloud-based resources for research and education purposes.
-This engineer will be part of an awesome engineering team pushing forward the development and operations of our cloud-based infrastructure.
+We’re looking for an Open Source Infrastructure Engineer that will join our **Site Reliability Engineering team and make our cloud infrastructure more reliable, scalable, and efficient**.
+It will help build a future of data-intensive scientific research and democratize the design and access to cloud-based resources for research and education purposes.

+If you're interested, learn more about 2i2c at the links below, and more about this job posting on the rest of this page.

 <!-- Defined in layouts/shortcodes/job_details.html -->
 {{% job_details %}}